tedneward/Azgaarnoth/Creatures/Grungs.md

 >
 >3rd level (2 slots): plant growth
 >
->***Standing Leap.***.
-The grung's long jump is up to 25 feet and its high jump is up to 15 feet, with or without a running start.
+>***Standing Leap.*** The grung's long jump is up to 25 feet and its high jump is up to 15 feet, with or without a running start.
 >
 >#### Actions
->***Dagger.***.
-Melee or Ranged Weapon Attack: +5 to hit, reach 5 ft. or range 20/60 ft., one target.
+>***Dagger.*** Melee or Ranged Weapon Attack: +5 to hit, reach 5 ft. or range 20/60 ft., one target.
 Hit: 5 (1d4 + 3) piercing damage, and the target must succeed on a DC 12 Constitution saving throw or take 5 (2d4) poison damage.
 >
->***Shortbow.***.
-Ranged Weapon Attack: +5 to hit, range 80/320 ft., one target.
+>***Shortbow.*** Ranged Weapon Attack: +5 to hit, range 80/320 ft., one target.
 Hit: 6 (1d6 + 3) piercing damage, and the target must succeed on a DC 12 Constitution saving throw or take 5 (2d4) poison damage.
 >